JDACS4C-IMPROVE/DrugGCN/READMEs/Data.md

 As part of model curation, the original data that is provided with public DRP models is copied to an FTP site.
 The full path is https://ftp.mcs.anl.gov/pub/candle/public/improve/model_curation_data/ .
 For each model, a subdirectory is created for storing the model's data.

 The raw data and ML data are located, respectively, in `data` and `data_processed` folders.
-The data for DrugGCN can be found in: https://ftp.mcs.anl.gov/pub/candle/public/improve/model_curation_data/DrugGCN/
+The data for DrugGCN can be found in FTP: https://ftp.mcs.anl.gov/pub/candle/public/improve/model_curation_data/DrugGCN/

 Preprocessing scripts are often required to generate ML data from raw data.
 However, not all public repositories provide the necessary scripts.